Jessreilly/hello_python_2022/README.md

-# hello_python_2022
+# Hello Python 2022
 Hello, World program in Python.
+This was written as part of a demo from my introductory programming class in May, 2022.